Asymptotic Theory of the Best-Choice Rerandomization using the Mahalanobis Distance: Discussion

 \section{Discussion}

-We studied the large-sample analysis for the best-choice rerandomization using the Mahalanobis distance and its optimality, allowing sample-size-dependent number of covariates and number of tried complete randomizations.
-We showed that (i) rerandomization can outperform usual complete randomization in terms of both estimation precision and length of confidence intervals, (ii) it should incorporate appropriate number of pretreatment covariates that are relevant for the potential outcomes, and (iii) the number of tried complete randomizations should be large but not overly large, increasing at most by a polynomial order of the sample size.
+The best-choice rerandomization design is an intuitive design and has already been widely applied in empirical studies~\citep{Bruhn:2009}.
+Nevertheless, a theoretical framework characterizing its asymptotic property remains absent.
+In this paper, we studied the large-sample inference for the best-choice rerandomization using the Mahalanobis distance and its optimality, allowing sample-size-dependent number of covariates and number of tried complete randomizations.
+We showed that (i) rerandomization can outperform usual complete randomization in terms of both estimation precision and length of confidence intervals, (ii) it should incorporate appropriate number of pretreatment covariates that are relevant for the potential outcomes, and (iii) the number of tried complete randomizations should be large but not overly large, increasing at most at a polynomial rate with respect to the sample size.

 In this paper we focus mainly on the best-choice rerandomization based on the completely randomized experiments and using the Mahalanobis distance measure.
-Like the existing literature on the first type of rerandomization, it will be interesting to further extend it to other covariate imbalance measure \citep[e.g.,][]{BS2021, ZYR2021, ZD2021rerand, liu2023bayesian} and other randomized experiments \citep[e.g.,][]{BDR2016, LDR20factorial, JS2022, WWL2021}.
+Like the existing literature on the first type of rerandomization, it will be interesting to further extend it to other covariate imbalance measure \citep[e.g.,][]{BS2021, ZYR2021, ZD2021rerand, liu2023bayesian} and other randomized experiments \citep[e.g.,][]{BDR2016, LDR20factorial, JS2022, WWL2021, Krieger2023, cytrynbaum2024finely}.
+It will also be interesting to study Fisher randomization test for the average treatment effect under the best-choice rerandomization \citep[][]{ZHAO2021278}.
 We leave these for future study.

+We also want to point out that the main purpose of this paper is not to compare the two types of rerandomization, but rather to provide large-sample inference tools for practitioners who design and analyze experiments using the second type of rerandomization.
+From Remarks \ref{rmk:first_type}--\ref{rmk:optimal} and Section \ref{sec:star_main}, the two types of rerandomization share similarity in both theory and practice.
+However, a comprehensive comparison between them is beyond the scope of this paper and needs further investigation.

 {A\arabic{proposition}} {A\arabic{example}} {A\arabic{figure}} {A\arabic{table}} {A\arabic{equation}} {A\arabic{lemma}} {A\arabic{section}} {A\arabic{theorem}} {A\arabic{corollary}} {A\arabic{condition}} {A\arabic{remark}}